foobar0815/gosignature/README.md

 * Supports per user images (copies *username*.(gif|png|jpg) to portrait.(gif|png|jpg)!).

+* Supports Outlook 2010 and 2016 (and probably 2019 and 365 as well)

-* The plain text template should be UTF-8 encoded!
+* Plain text and HTML templates should be UTF-8 encoded!

 * Settings for "-ini" are relative to the program's base directory.

+* The field mapping is more flexible and no longer limited to the ones listed in the example configuration file, you can basically use any combination of placeholder and LDAP attribute.

 * Features a new and more powerful template parser based on [go's template package](https://golang.org/pkg/text/template/) ("-newparser", fixed delimiter: "[[ ... ]]", have a look at the examples!).